Bedrock-OSS/bedrock-wiki/docs/blocks/custom_slabs.md

 :::

 ::: warning EXPERIMENTAL
-Requires `Holiday Creator Features` for use of experimental Molang queries, new item features and to trigger block events.
+Requires `Holiday Creator Features` to trigger block events.
 Requires `Upcoming Creator Features` for use of block traits.
 ::
 ## Introduction